 Players invent characters that make sense given the initial setting and ideas that revolve around that which were worked out in the setting creation phase above.
-These should include one main character or one secondary character for each player in the game, and one additional secondary character for each main character.
-Normally the player most involved in creating a character will play that character, but players may decide to swap, up to and including changing the player role if necessary to accomplish this.
+These should include one main character or one secondary character for each player in the game, and one additional secondary character for each main character who is somebody important to the main character.
+Normally the player most https://wiki.wishray.com/ Printed on 2025/04/16 22:21 involved in creating a character will play that character, but players may decide to swap, up to and including changing the player role if necessary to accomplish this.